Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 ![](https://i.imgur.com/bgYdoLw.png)

+23rd February 2025
+- (Karl) Fixed Beacon of Hope mercenary pools not replenishing
+- (Karl) Corrected number of defenders from garrison building in Alcfud if held by a wildmen faction

 19th February 2025
 - (Reeveli) New greater resolution banners for ND standard bearer, three variants
 - (Reeveli) Also Gondor and DA texture variants for above